 All the experiments were conducted in conformity with the international regulations of the European Directive (2010) regarding the protection of laboratory animals used for scientific purposes (2010/63/EU) (European Parliament, Council of the European Union, 2010) and the Portuguese law on animal welfare (Decreto-Lei 113/2013).
 The applied experimental procedures were authorized by the Direção-Geral de Alimentação e Veterinária.

 The animals were randomly divided into 2 groups in accordance to the nasal device used for the administration of levetiracetam (625 µg/animal): one group was administered with a micropippetor, while the other one was administered applying a polyurethane tube coupled to a graduated microsyringe.
-In both groups, the administered volume was set to 25 µL and levetiracetam was dissolved in a thermoreversible gel, prepared according to the method described by Gonçalves and collaborators [2].
+In both groups, animals were placed in the lateral recumbent positiion until wake up.
+The administered volume was set to 25 µL and levetiracetam was dissolved in a thermoreversible gel, prepared according to the method described by Gonçalves and collaborators [2].
 Animals were pre-anesthetized by intraperitoneal injection of a mixture of ketamine (100 mg/kg) and xylazine (10 mg/kg), and kept in a heated environment to maintain the body temperature.

 At two pre-defined time points (5 and 15 min, n = 3/time point), animals were sacrificed, blood (to obtain plasma) and tissues (brain and lungs) were collected and properly treated for further quantification of levetiracetam by high performance liquid chromatography (HPLC) with diode array detector (DAD) [4].
 Experimental concentrations were calculated and tissue-plasma ratios were determined for each device tested.
 Data from levetiracetam concentrations and tissue-plasma ratios were processed using Graphpad Prism® 5.03 (San Diego, CA, USA) and expressed as mean ± standard deviation or standard error of the mean (SEM).
 At each time point, statistical comparisons were performed between both groups using the unpaired two-tailed Student’s t-test.